 Like Pure White, don’t let the name fool you.
 Benjamin Moore Simply White is a warm white.
 It has a slight yellow undertone, and on a side note, it was Benjamin Moore’s color of the year in 2016.

-If you’re looking for a paint color that is not overly warm or creamy, Sherwin Williams Snow bound is a good one.
+If you’re looking for a white exterior paint color that is not overly warm or creamy, Sherwin-Williams Snowbound is a good one.
 It has just a hint of neutral gray.
-It’s probably a little warmer than Pure White, but no where near the warmth of Oyster White or Alabaster.
+It’s probably a little warmer than Pure White, but nowhere near the warmth of Oyster White or Alabaster.

-Benjamin Moore China White is another white that a touch or warm gray.
-I’ve heard of some people saying it looks dingy, but I think for the most part they are talking about when it is used for interior spaces.
+Benjamin Moore China White is another white that has a touch of warm gray.
+I’ve heard some people saying it looks dingy, but I think for the most part they are talking about when it is used for interior spaces.
 However, on the exterior where you don’t want a bright white, I think it looks amazing.

 If you’re looking for a white that is creamy with looking yellow, White Duck by Sherwin Williams is it.
 It’s really a perfect blend of greige and cream.
 Here you can see it on this beautiful house by Garden Gate Homes.